 If you are fishing by boat, Tupper Lake offers a variety of hard surface beach and boat launches to help you access the water.
 For a complete listing of the nearby boat launches visit Tupper Lake boat launches.
 We invite you to come and make use of them, we only ask one favor in return.
 Help us stop the spread of invasive species.
 Remember to inspect, wash, and dry your boat before moving it from lake to lake.

 If you are planning a fishing trip to Tupper Lake and are looking for a boat rental, you are in luck.
 Some of the local lodging properties offer fishing packages that come with a boat rental.

-For properties that rent boats to the guest check out:
+For properties that rent boats to guests:

 - Blue Jay Campsite & Marina, 1339 Route 30, Tupper Lake, NY 12986